 - The Head: The head is considered the purest part of an Indonesian’s body and should never be touched.
 When Indonesians pass people of superior status on the street, they may lower their head below the height of that person as a sign of respect.

 - Feet: The feet are considered the lowliest part of a person’s body.
 Displaying the soles of one’s feet to another person is considered rude and improper.
-Similarly, placing one’s feet on top of the table is not unacceptable.
+Similarly, placing one’s feet on top of the table is not acceptable.

 - Hands on Hips: Holding one’s hands on one’s hips can signal anger.